alexm610/RPN_Calculator/readme.txt

 		if its low, then that means an operation needs to happen, and read the switch value as an operation instead!
 	- note: have an error check!
 If an ALU operation is started, keep checking if the hardware tries to decrement the PC BELOW ZERO; meaning that the ALU operation was triggered without enough operands on the Stack!!!!!!!!!!!

+NOVEMBER 23, 2022
+	- removed the register for the result out of the ALU; now the output of the ALU is directly connected into the stack. in the state machine, depending if we are idling or in operate mode, the data bus is either set to SW value or whatever is on the output of the ALU
+	- Do i even need a PC?? just set addr to 0 initially, and increment/decrement as needed